CyVerse-learning-materials/container_camp_workshop_2018/docker/dockerintro.rst

 .. code-block:: bash

-	$ docker ps -a
+	$ docker ps -l
 	CONTAINER ID        IMAGE                 COMMAND                  CREATED             STATUS                          PORTS                    NAMES de4bbc3eeaec        alpine                "/bin/sh"                3 minutes ago       Exited (0) About a minute ago                            pensive_leavitt

-If you want to keep the container active, then you can press keys `ctrl +p, q`.
+If you want to keep the container active, then you can use keys `ctrl +p, q`.
 To make sure that it is not exited run the same `docker ps -a` command again

 .. code-block:: bash

-	$ docker ps -a
+	$ docker ps -l
 	CONTAINER ID        IMAGE                 COMMAND                  CREATED             STATUS                         PORTS                    NAMES
 	0db38ea51a48        alpine                "sh"                     3 minutes ago       Up 3 minutes                                            elastic_lewin

-Now if you want to get into that container, then you can type `docker attach <container id>`.
+Now if you want to get back into that container, then you can type `docker attach <container id>`.
 This way you can save your container

 .. code-block:: bash